section-engineering-education/engineering-education/articles/hypothesis/index.md

 When carrying out statistical hypothesis tests, we attempt to calculate the critical value, which shall be covered later.
 We can refer to this critical value as an effect.
 The interpretation of the critical value is significant.
 It determines the likelihood of observing the effect if observations do not have a relationship.
 The suggestion that the effect is real comes about if the likelihood mentioned above is minute.
 If the likelihood is large, the effect is likely not to be real.
 In statistical hypothesis tests, there is no comment on the size of the effect.
 These tests are concerned with how likely the effect is present or absent in the population in consideration.
 This is based on the observed data samples.

 Statistical hypotheses are thus based on identifying the relationships between observations.
 They are probabilistic explanations about these relationships.
-Null and alternative hypotheses are denoted as H0 and Ha, respectively.
+Null and alternative hypotheses are denoted as $H_0 and H_a$, respectively.

 In machine learning, a hypothesis involves approximating a target function and the performing of mappings of inputs to outputs.
 This approximation is known as function approximation.
 We approximate an unknown target function, which we assume exists.
 This target function should best carry out the mapping of inputs to outputs on all possible observations existing in the problem domain.
 The notation in this context is (h) for hypothesis and (H) for a hypothesis set.
 To better understand a hypothesis in machine learning, this [post](https://www.geeksforgeeks.org/ml-understanding-hypothesis/) will be of use.